 Storytelling Increases Learning

-Plato is credited with saying that, “Those who tell the stories rule the world.”
+Plato is credited with saying, “Those who tell the stories rule the world.”
 Storytelling is a powerful form of communication, especially within organizations.
 Stories explain lessons learned and share your background with colleagues and subordinates.

 Stories provide insight in a more informal, personal manner and give recipients a realistic, contextual example of a given situation, problem, or solution.

-Storytelling can be done organizationally or individually and it is especially important to utilize when an organization is experiencing high rates of turnover.
+Storytelling can be done organizationally or individually, and it is especially important to utilize when an organization is experiencing high rates of turnover.
 Why?
-Because this method of communication provides employees analogies and experiences that they can relate to, resulting in continuity and a higher level of understanding.
+Because this method of communication provides employees with analogies and experiences that they can relate to, resulting in continuity and a higher level of understanding.

 Drop the PowerPoint Slides

 Storytelling provides an understanding of organizational norms and the way things have evolved without the tedious and mind-numbing review of manuals or PowerPoint briefings.
 Oral stories tend to live on in memory, whereas written stories tend to become ossified.
 This is especially important today, considering the fiscal challenges we face.